AyeAreEm/current/README.md

 # Current
-- NOTE: this language is still being development. expect bugs as features<br>
+- NOTE: this language is still in development. expect bugs as features<br>

 ## Description
 Current is a statically typed compiled programming language with manual memory management<br>